Skip to main content

 Betamethasone / calcipotriene is also available as a generic in ointment and suspension forms.

-These products work together to get better results for psoriasis than either one alone.
-They also make psoriasis treatment easier by reducing the number of applications you need to get results.
+These combination products work together to get better results for psoriasis than either medication alone.
+They can also make psoriasis treatment easier by reducing the number of applications you need to get results.

 5. Calcineurin inhibitors

 Pimecrolimus and tacrolimus are calcineurin inhibitors.
 These treat psoriasis by reducing inflammation.
 Both pimecrolimus (Elidel) and tacrolimus (Protopic) are FDA-approved, but only for eczema.
 They’re used off-label for psoriasis in areas with thinner skin, like on your face, genitals, or in body folds.
-They can also be rotated with topical steroids to lessen the chance of steroid side effects in these sensitive areas.
+They can also be rotated with topical steroids to reduce the risk of steroid side effects in sensitive areas.

 Although both medications carry a boxed warning about a theoretical risk of cancer if used long-term, studies haven’t shown that either medication causes cancer.